mattyli/data-science-interview-prep/README.md

     2. I want to focus on making more general solutions that would work with any programming language.
        Python is a very powerful programming language that has way more features than a more basic language, say C for example.
 So I will try to limit my use of functions that are custom to python

+    3. In the regression analysis I performed, I was not able to display the desired curve equations, so I would like to make a function that converts the numpy array of coefficients into a string of equations that can be printed out to a dataframe or something like that.

+       Apparently, polynomial curves do not fit the data best (according to the course staff) so I will investigate that on my own time.